GluuFederation/docs-oxd-prod/3.1.1/sources/framework/net/index.md

     Change the `response_types` line to `"response_types": ["code"]`

-**Start oxd-server**

-To Start oxd-server, run the following commands in command window:
+- To start oxd-server, run the following commands:

 ```bash
 > cd <path to oxd-server directory>/bin